sankeer28/Boggle-Solver/README.md

 # Boggle-Solver
-Boggle solver in Elixir,Haskell,and Rust
+Boggle solver in Elixir,Haskell,and Rust.
-You are given an N*N grid of letters, and your task is to find connected chains of letters that form legal words.
-The basic rules of the game can be found at this [link](https://en.wikipedia.org/wiki/Boggle)
+Finds connected chains of letters that form legal words.
+The basic rules of the game can be found [here](https://en.wikipedia.org/wiki/Boggle)

-The first input to your program will be an N*N grid of letters.
+The first input to your program will be an square grid of letters.
 The second input will be a list of legal words.
 Your task is to search for unique, legal words in the letter grid according to the rules of Boggle (see Wikipedia link above for more info):
 - Each letter after the first must be a horizontal, vertical, or diagonal neighbor of the one